-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 5.5 Do sellers in your jurisdiction often give restrictive covenants in sale and purchase agreements?
 What timeframes are generally thought to be enforceable?

-Restrictive covenants in sale and purchase agreements are common in the Cayman Islands.
+Restrictive covenants in sale and purchase agreements are common for local M&A transactions in the Cayman Islands.
 These typically cover matters such as restrictions on the seller competing with the target business or soliciting employees, customers or suppliers of the target business, with each such restriction limited for a certain period of time and agreed on a deal-by-deal basis.

 The enforceability of such restrictive covenants in the Cayman Islands depends on a number of factors, including: